 - 2.1 The Council's general governance arrangements include a range of policies, procedures and activities that are designed to be consistent with the expectations for public sector bodies.
-They are drawn together by the Council's Code of Corporate Governance which was refreshed and approved by the Audit Committee in November 2019. - 2.2 The Council has a Council Plan which was refreshed with new performance measures during the financial year.
-This Plan sets out the direction and priorities for the year ahead and defines the vision for the borough as
+They are drawn together by the Council's Code of Corporate Governance which was refreshed and approved by the Audit Committee in November 2020. - 2.2 Until 31 March 2020, the Council had a Council Plan which was refreshed with new performance measures during each financial year.
+Due to the delayed council elections caused by the global pandemic, the Council Plan was replaced for the 2020-21 financial year by the "Year Ahead" Plan.
+This was approved by the Council's Cabinet in September 2020 and originally covered the period until June 2021.
+In June 2021 the "Year Ahead" Plan was extended until November 2021 to provide an appropriate period of time to develop a new longer-term Council Plan for approval by Council in January 2022.
+This new Plan will include new priorities for future years and will form the basis of the Council's planning.